12 Highest Paying Public Health Jobs in 2023

 What is the Job Outlook for a Medical and Health Services Manager?

 Employment prospects for medical and health services managers are outstanding.
-The BLS projects overall employment for medical and health services managers is expected to grow 32% from 2019 to 2029.
+The BLS projects the employment of medical and health services managers is expected to grow 28% by 2032.

 How Much Does a Medical and Health Services Manager Make?